mbolam/mmt/index.md

 # Workshop Template!

-{% include figure.html img="uidaho-workshop.jpg" alt="intro image here" caption="Library workshop" width="75%" %}
+{% include figure.html img="tool-box.jpg" alt="toolbox" caption="Tool Box - CC0 - https://www.publicdomainpictures.net/en/view-image.php?image=100369" width="75%" %}

 A minimal Jekyll theme for creating workshop websites.

 *Add your workshop abstract here!*

 Learn how to create a super quick easy website for a workshop by writing a few markdown files!
 Host it for free on GitHub with gh-pages, and share!
 Fun!